devrajkhanra/rooeel-backend/README.md

 ```

 **Error Responses:**
+- `401 Unauthorized` - Not authenticated
-- `403 Forbidden` - Not authorized (not the project owner)
+- `403 Forbidden` - Not an admin or not the project owner
 - `404 Not Found` - Project or user not found

 > **Note:** This operation is idempotent.
 Removing a designation when the user has none will succeed without error.

 ---

-### Designation Management Endpoints
+## Designation Management Endpoints

-> **Important:** All designation endpoints require admin authentication.
+> **Note:** All designation endpoints require admin authentication.
 Designations are used to define job roles/titles in the system.

-#### Create Designation
+### Create Designation

-Create a new designation (requires admin authentication).
+Create a new designation (admin only).

 **Endpoint:** `POST /designation`

+**Authentication:** Required - Admin only

 **Headers:**
 ```
 Authorization: Bearer <admin_access_token>
+Content-Type: application/json
 ```

 **Request Body:**